npongratz/webapp-prototype/README.md

 --------

-Packer uses [Vagrant for post-processing](https://packer.io/docs/post-processors/vagrant.html) to convert the Packer build to a VirtualBox .box artifact.
+Packer uses [Vagrant for post-processing](https://packer.io/docs/post-processors/vagrant.html) to convert the Packer build to a Vagrant .box artifact.

 You can then use Vagrant on your host for easy manipulation of the VM as you bring it up: `vagrant up`, `vagrant halt`, `vagrant destroy`, etc.